Overton Park: Memphis College of Art

 Memphis College of Art is a small, private college of art and design located in Overton Park.
 It offers Bachelor of Fine Arts, Master of Fine Arts, Master of Arts in Art Education and Master of Arts in Teaching degrees.
 Some of the majors include graphic design, drawing, painting, printmaking, book arts, computer arts, photography, animation, and illustration.

-Founded in 1936, it moved into the Overton Park facilities in February, 1959.
+Founded in 1936, it moved into the Overton Park facilities in February 1959.
 There are around 450 students each year, with 350 being undergraduate and 100 being graduate students.
 It is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools and the National Association of Schools of Art and Design.
-Memphis College of Art provides a rigorous curriculum in an intimate, diverse community.
 It has enabled generations of leading artists, designers and educators to flourish professionally and contribute valuable ideas to society.
 Unfortunately, due to economic problems, as of October, 2017, the college is no longer enrolling new students, and will close after graduating the present student body.